New client onboarding

 Now that you’ve invited your client into the externally-facing project, you should host a kickoff meeting where both teams can decide on how you plan to collaborate in Asana.
 You can show them the basics of using Asana, like creating tasks and communicating effectively.
 You can also explain what information lives in the project, how to post status updates, and where to ask questions and put in requests for your team.

-Reporting with Google Sheets
+Create reports with Google Sheets

 After building your internal and external onboarding projects, you can use dependencies to show what tasks are waiting on other work.
 Once a task you’re waiting on is complete, you will receive a notification that the next task in your workflow is ready to start.
 Both your team and clients can see if there are any hold-ups, and when work on the next step can begin.
 For example, if you can’t load a client’s data until they fill out an onboarding form, they’ll be able to see you’re waiting on it, no pestering needed.

-Add custom fields
+Add custom fields to track anything uniformly

 Add custom fields to any project (and even build them into your templates!) to categorize, filter, and denote additional information in Asana.
 You could use custom fields to show work priority, work stage, capture contact information with text fields, account health, account type, and much more.
 Tracking anything with custom fields is easy for your team and end clients and gives you a uniform way to capture information.
+Add custom fields by clicking the blue Add Custom Fields link at the top of the project.

 When all work is tracked in Asana between you and your client, everybody knows who’s doing what, by when.
 You can spend time working hard for your clients on the things that will build a stronger relationship that you can continue to grow—all without growing your inbox count.